JohannesLorenz/lmms-wiki/Unit-testing.md

-LMMS as a unit test framework.
+LMMS as a unit test framework based on [QTestLib](https://doc.qt.io/qt-4.8/qtestlib-manual.html).

 It's currently almost empty, but it's just waiting for you to add more tests.